nzbgetcom/nzbget-extensions/README.md

 ## If you want to add your extension to this list, you will need

- 1. Make your extension compatible with nzbget spec (v23+).
+ 1. Make your extension compatible with nzbget spec v23+ [comming soon].
 Create release with manifest inside (you can use any of nzbgetcom extension as example, e.g [EMail](https://github.com/nzbgetcom/Extension-EMail)).
  2. Create fork of this repository, add brief information about your extension in JSON format to the "extensions.json" file and submit PR.

 ## Questions